When is the best time to visit?

 Reykjavik insider information

-- At 914 metres high, Mt Esja is Reykjavik's most outstanding feature and is also a popular hiking area among the locals.
+- At 2, 999 ft high, Mt Esja is Reykjavik's most outstanding feature and is also a popular hiking area among the locals.
 There are a number of routes to the top to choose from but regardless of how you get there, be sure to take in the stunning views of the city below.

 - Best known as the site of a summit between Ronald Reagan and Mikhail Gorbachev in 1986 that effectively ended the Cold War, Hofdi House, built in 1909, is among the most beautiful buildings in Reykjavik.
 It was initially home to the French Consul in Iceland but has since hosted a number of famous guests including the Queen, Winston Churchill and Marlene Dietrich.
 These days it is used for official receptions and although it is not open to visitors, it can be viewed from the outside.